Space I.

 Largely unknown and unknowable.

-From space, the blue planet earth hangs unaffected by arbitrary geopolitical boundaries and division.
+From space, the blue planet earth hangs unaffected by arbitrary geopolitical boundaries or divisions.

 Space, represented by three dimensions.
-Call them x,y, and z, or r, Θ, and Φ, or ahead, left, and up.
+Call them x,y, and z, or r, Θ, and Φ, or ahead, left, and up... or even Peter, Paul and Mary..
 Names don't matter.
 We inhabit these three dimensions and move forward in time.
 We can't imagine anything else.

 The universe has a better imagination.